saivamsikaruturi/vamsilabs-dev-notes-main/docs/devops/kubernetes.md

 * That is the reason Deamon Sets came into picture.
 We can run a pod on each node of the cluster.
 * If a new node is added to the cluster a new pod will be spun up on the newely added node.
 * If the node is removed from the cluster, the pod running on that node will be garbage collected.
-* Therefore with daemon set we make sure that a pod runs on each node always.
+* Therefore, with daemon set we make sure that a pod runs on each node always.
 * The key difference between a daemon set and deployment is that daemon set ensures that there is one pod per node whereas deployment or replica set can have multiple replicas per node.
 *
 *